mOveoStudio/phaser-multiplayer/README.md

 ```

 ## Testing
-We use mocha as test runner and chai as asser assertion library.
+We use mocha as test runner and chai as assertion library.
 ```
 mocha --recursive
 ```